AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

         -   Access/security groups
         -   Disks/Volumes
         -   VM/Instance
-    -   On your Aviatrix Controller, verify that the CoPilot association (Controller > Settings > CoPilot) is pointing to your *new copilot*.
+    -   On your Aviatrix Controller, verify that the CoPilot association (Controller > Settings > CoPilot) is pointing to your *new copilot* IP.
 If you used the controller UI to launch your *new copilot*, this was automatically done for you.
+Additionally, verify that the Remote Syslog and Netflow Agent (Controller > Settings > Logging) are pointing to your *new copilot* IP.

 .. |gcp_copilot_1| image:: copilot_getting_started_media/gcp_copilot_1.png
    :scale: 50%